bgyu/KB/DebugLinuxKernel.md

 This will start the new kernel with qemu and waiting for debugger to connect.
 Note: If you start qemu in nographic mode, you need to specify "console" parameters, otherwise you won't see any output.

+### Import parameters for debugging
+* `-s`: Starts a GDB server on port 1234
+* `-S`: Stops the CPU at startup unit GDB continues execution
+* `nokaslr`: a kernel boot parameter used to disable Kernel Address Space Layout Randomization (KASLR). `KASLR` is a security feature.
+We need to disable it so that the breakpoint works.

 ## Start gdb to debug the kernel
 ```
 gdb vmlinux  # start the kernel with gdb